-SYP also has a firm belief that one of the best ways of getting involved in making decisions and having your voice heard is through the ballot box.
+SYP has a firm belief that one of the best ways to get young people involved in making decisions and having your voice heard is through the ballot box.
 Through our work, we’ve seen many capable, confident, and well-informed 16 and 17-year-olds who have been unable to play their full part as citizens by exercising their democratic rights on election day.

 SYP believes that all 16 and 17-year-olds should have the right to vote in all elections.
 Society believes that young people are old enough to pay tax, join the army, and get married.
 It follows that they should also have the democratic right to vote.

 At SYP’s March 2012 Sitting, MSYPs overwhelmingly voted to make Votes at 16 SYP’s priority national campaign through the spring to tie in with the UK and Scottish Government’s consultation on the referendum process.